mskold/compile-story/README.md

 * cs.sh is a conveniance script for my own setup, that downloads a draft from dropbox, executes the compile\_story-script and uploads all the resulting documents back into dropbox.

+### Regarding updraft and downdraft

+The scripts require a Dropbox access key to work.
+You need to register one of these yourself, using the Dropbox API.

+When you have access keys, you just copy the file config.py.in to config.py and update it with your keys.